TheCyberLeader/cybersecurity-incident-analysis/README.md

 ### Technical Analysis
 **Key Findings:**
-- **UDP Protocol:** Used for DNS queries from browser to DNS server
+- **UDP Protocol:** Used for DNS queries from the browser to the DNS server
-- **ICMP Protocol:** Used for error message responses from DNS server
+- **ICMP Protocol:** Used for error message responses from the DNS server
 - **Error Pattern:** Consistent "udp port 53 unreachable" across all attempts
 - **DNS Flags:** Query ID 35084+ with "A?" flag indicating DNS A record lookup